 {Editor’s note (2013-01 meeting): all below listed terminology proposals are just working assumptions and subject of change, primarily dependent on the work progress in IETF on RTP multiplexing models and RTP terminology.}

+3.2.1 Media format: a particular pair of associated media encoder (clause 2.1.6/[IETF draft taxonomy]) and media decoder (clause 2.1.25/[IETF draft taxonomy]) entities.

+3.2.2 Media type: a categorization concept for the classification of similar media formats (e.g., 'audio', video', …)

-3.2.1 MG RTP topology: The configuration of RTP termination(s) (NOTE 1) for an individual RTP session within an RTP node.
+3.2.1 MG RTP topology: The configuration of RTP termination(s) (NOTE 1) for an individual RTP session with a single RTP stream within an RTP node.
 There are multiple RTP terminations in general besides the single case.
 The RTP terminations are meshed for the "multiple case" and interconnected via an interworking function (IWF).
 There are a number of protocol layer related IWFs; at the RTP layer itself and at lower or upper layers.
 A particular RTP topology is characterized by a specific IWF.

 NOTE 1 – H.248 terminology: an RTP-enabled H.248 termination or stream endpoint.